Dyson V11 Outsize Review

 Dyson V11 Outsize HEPA filter portion

-The HEPA part is primarily made from a paper element – it may degrade over time with repeated washing.
+The HEPA part is primarily made of a paper element, and it may degrade over time with repeated washing.

-If you see this part degrade, immediately buy a replacement for it.
+If you see this part degrade, buy a replacement immediately.
 Or better yet, buy a few extra filters just in case.

 Cleaning nozzle